From the Field

 Delivering hope: Hurricanes Helene and Milton disaster relief

-Just weeks apart, two powerful hurricanes battered the Southeastern U.S., causing widespread devastation.
-Hurricane Helene, a Category 4 storm, made landfall on September 26, 2024, in Florida’s Big Bend region.
-On October 9, Hurricane Milton, a Category 3 storm, struck Florida’s west coast near Siesta Key.
+Two powerful hurricanes struck the Southeastern U.S. within weeks of each other, leaving widespread devastation in their wake.
+Hurricane Helene, a Category 4 storm, made landfall on September 26, 2024, in Florida’s Big Bend region, followed by Hurricane Milton, a Category 3 storm that hit Florida’s west coast near Siesta Key on October 9.

-Communities in Florida, Georgia, the Carolinas, Tennessee, and beyond have faced severe impacts with lives disrupted, homes destroyed, and critical infrastructure damaged, some of it completely ruined.
-The scale of the destruction has triggered urgent relief and recovery efforts that are now underway.
+Communities in Florida, Georgia, the Carolinas, and beyond are facing widespread destruction — lives disrupted, homes destroyed, and critical infrastructure severely damaged or completely ruined.

 A woman in a World Vision shirt and hat stands with her arm around a woman who wipes her eyes.